WYOMING - HOSPITAL MANDATORY REPORTING GUIDE

 Category 1 — Adverse Events

-No statewide mandatory hospital adverse‑event reporting system identified in OIG’s 2008 inventory (verify whether enacted or changed since 2008).
+Status: No comprehensive statewide hospital adverse-event reporting system identified in OIG’s 2008 inventory (verify current legislative updates).

 Who Must Report: N/A.